 Setting up Consequences

 In order to accomplish all this, you need to have some consequences in place for when the kids don’t do the things they are supposed to do.
 Penalty chores are what works for us.
-It is a standing rule that if they don’t do an assigned chore, they not only have to do the original chore the next day, they also have to do a penalty chore of my choosing.
+It is a standing rule that if they don’t do an assigned chore, they have to do the original chore PLUS a penalty chore of my choosing the next day.
 And I save the most unsavory chores for the penalty chores, so it works as a good deterrent.

 Stop by tomorrow and I’ll give you some ideas for getting kids up and out the door in record time!